-Eligible activities must address or complete a priority activity identified in and consistent with the goals, objectives, strategies, and actions outlined in the 2013 Baltimore National Heritage area Comprehensive Management Plan.
+Eligible activities must address or complete a priority activity identified in and consistent with the goals, objectives, strategies, and actions outlined in the Baltimore National Heritage Area Comprehensive Management Plan.
 Generally, grants will be made as one-time awards and not for ongoing projects or activities that require a multi-year grant commitment.
-Project activity must occur within the boundary of the Baltimore National Heritage Area (map below in FAQ).

 Eligible applicants are non-profit organizations and tax-exempt community/neighborhood associations in good standing with the Maryland Department of Assessments and Taxation, qualified to do business in Maryland, and have the legal capacity and authority to incur obligations involved under the grant program.

 - BNHA uses an online system for the grant process, which you can access once the grant cycle begins.
 Create a user account to allow you to save a working version of your application before final submission.